Shopify/shopify_app/README.md

 Managing Api Keys
 -----------------

-The `install` generator places your Api credentials directly into the shopify_app initializer which is convient and fine for development but once your app goes into production **your api credentials should not be in source control**.
+The `install` generator places your Api credentials directly into the shopify_app initializer which is convenient and fine for development but once your app goes into production **your api credentials should not be in source control**.
 When we develop apps we keep our keys in environment variables so a production shopify_app initializer would look like this:

 ```ruby
 ShopifyApp.configure do |config|